2021 Imperial County car crash: Crash

 In the early morning of March 2, 2021, a red 1997 Ford Expedition carrying 25 passengers and originating from Mexico, having entered the United States through a hole in the border fence, was traveling westbound on Norrish Road in Imperial County, California.
 It entered an intersection, where a semi-trailer truck travelling north on the other road, State Route 115, crashed into the side of it, killing 13 people and injuring 13.
 According to authorities, the SUV ran the stop sign and drove in the path of the truck.
 The occupants of the SUV entered the United States in an unauthorized manner.
 The truck was carrying gravel cargo, and was owned by a company called Haven & Sons.

 Aftermath

-The accident closed all lanes in both directions of SR-115.
-The National Transportation Safety Board announced an investigation into the crash.
-Authorities in California are working with the Mexican consulate to determine who was in the vehicle and to notify next of kin.
-The US Department of Homeland Security believes that it was part of an illegal migrant smuggling operation.
+The accident closed all lanes in both directions of SR-115, and the National Transportation Safety Board announced an investigation into the crash.
+The US Department of Homeland Security stated that the vehicle was part of an illegal migrant smuggling operation.
+In March 2023, Jose Cruz Noguez pled guilty to a charge of conspiracy to bring in undocumented migrants and three counts of bringing in undocumented migrants for financial gain in connection with the crash; he was sentenced to 15 years in prison.